fastred/AHKBuilder/README.md

 ## Requirements

- * iOS 7 and above
+ * iOS 8 and above

 ## Installation

-Source files can be found in `AHKBuilder` folder.
+Source files can be found in `AHKBuilder` folder. `AHKBuilder` is compatible with Carthage.

 ## Author